nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 163
 00:09:11,438 --> 00:09:16,572
-[SPEAKER_01]: Multiplayer, it's like right there, just like finally.
+[SPEAKER_01]: Where it's kind of like multiplayer, it's like right there, just like finally.

 164
 00:09:16,552 --> 00:09:17,626